ClinicalTrials.Veeva

 Description:

-Heart trasplant patient with an index of microvascular resistance ≥ 15 measured in the first two months in the physiological study.
+Heart trasplant patient with an index of microvascular resistance ≥ 15 measured in the first three months in the physiological study.

 IMR<15